naomiiiiiiiii/iota/README.md

 Iota is a variant of the simply typed lambda calculus supporting a global memory store, general references, and the computation monad as primitives.
+For my undergraduate thesis, I shallowly embedded this language into [Istari](https://istarilogic.org/) and verified that the embedding is type-preserving.

 This development implements an interpreter and REPL for Iota.
 It uses the dune build system.
 To run the REPL, install dune, then run